 His research interests include media and communication studies, cultural sociology, analysing popular culture; audience, impact and reception research, digital media studies, interpretative methods of media and social studies as well as media literacy promotion and youth media protection.

 The two research projects currently co-led by him and funded by the Swiss National Science Foundation (SNSF) are dedicated to the research topics of “School Education and Digitalisation” and “The Future of Swiss Public Service Media Mirrored by Media Generations and Milieus”

 From 2012 to 2017, Fiona Fehlmann studied journalism and communication studies at University of Zurich with a minor in Modern History.
 Her master’s thesis Legitimacy through PSM Narrative?
 An experiment on the Influence of Public Service Media Narratives on the legitimacy assessment of the Swiss Radio and Television Corporation (SRG SSR) received the “Goldmedia Prize for Innovative Theses” in 2017.

 Isabelle Bannerman is a master’s student of media studies and English linguistics and literary / cultural studies at the University of Basel.

-In addition to her studies, she works as an assistant to Prof. Neumann-Braun as well as in this project and is currently writing her master’s thesis with the focus on strategies of public service broadcasters to include viewer’s opinions.
+In addition to her studies, she works as an assistant to Prof. Neumann-Braun as well as in this project and wrote her master’s thesis with the focus on strategies of public service broadcasters to include viewer’s opinions.